ARE A PRUNER

 - Access to the detailed video (40 minutes) of winter pruning practical training.

 - Access to the recordings of the 2 virtual training sessions on Guyot with Marco Simonit.

-- Possibility to earn GUYOT VINE PRUNER certificate by passing the tests that follow each on-demand lecture and webinars, that allows you to access the subsequent level Courses (to be purchased separately).
+- Possibility to attain our Guyot VINE PRUNER certificate by passing the tests that follow each on-demand lecture and and virtual training sessions recordings.

-The videos are available with audio in English.
-For English or French subtitles click the “CC” button in the lower right corner (subtitles not available for practical sessions).
+All the lessons are available with audio in English, while practical training sessions with Marco Simonit’s original audio have English subtitles.
+For Spanish, French or English subtitles click the “CC” button in the lower right corner (only English subtitles available for practical sessions).

 To discover more check the FAQ section.